 It is important to keep a log of what you are

 exercising and how.
 A simple tally of which days you exercise, the amount of reps and so on is vital as you are going to need to change your exercise routine probably around once a month to six weeks.
-This will stop your body getting used to it and help to continue steady muscle gains.
+This will stop your body from getting used to it and help to continue steady muscle gains.

 Rest